 It is vital to note that an audit opinion issued by an Audit Firm is not an opinion about a business’s operation or a recommendation for investment.
 The audit opinion concerns only the validity of the Financial Statements issued by the company being audited.

 The Audit Opinion is only a reasonable expression from the auditors stating whether the Financial Statements represent the financial position and results of the Company fairly, without any material misstatements.

 There are four types of Audit Opinion issued by the auditors in their Audit Reports.
 Let’s look at each one.

-The Audit Opinion cannot be considered as an absolute assurance regarding the health or integrity of accounting records of the Company being audited, but is a reasonable assurance that the Financial Statements present fair and true view of the results of the Company being audited.
+The Audit Opinion cannot be considered as an absolute assurance regarding the health or integrity of accounting records of the Company being audited but is a reasonable assurance that the Financial Statements present a fair and true view of the results of the Company being audited.